 Environmental Protection Agency (EPA).

-The Environmental Protection Agency has submitted an information collection request (ICR) to the Office of Management and Budget (OMB) for review and approval in accordance with the Paperwork Reduction Act.
-This is a proposed extension of an existing ICR, which is currently approved through March 31, 2017.
-Public comments were previously requested via the Federal Register on May 3, 2016 during a 60-day comment period.
+The Environmental Protection Agency (EPA) has submitted an information collection request (ICR), NSPS for VOC Emissions from Petroleum Refinery Wastewater Systems (EPA ICR Number 1136.13, OMB Control Number 2060-0172), to the Office of Management and Budget (OMB) for review and approval in accordance with the Paperwork Reduction Act.
+This is a proposed extension of the ICR, which is currently approved through June 30, 2020.
+Public comments were previously requested via the Federal Register on May 6, 2019 during a 60-day comment period.
 This notice allows for an additional 30 days for public comments.
 A fuller description of the ICR is given below, including its estimated burden and cost to the public.
-An Agency may neither conduct nor sponsor, and a person is not required to respond to, a collection of information unless it displays a currently valid OMB control number.
+An agency may neither conduct nor sponsor, and a person is not required to respond to, a collection of information unless it displays a currently valid OMB control number.

 Start Further Info